-Use extreme caution when working on electrical components, High voltages cause injury or death.
+Use extreme caution when working on electrical components.
+High voltages cause injury or death.

 Follow all state and local codes.
-To avoid possible personal injury or equipment damage, a gualified electrician or an authorized service representative must perform installation and all service.
+To avoid possible personal injury or equipment damage, a qualified electrician or an authorized service representative must perform installation and all service.

 EXHAUST GAS IS DEADLY!

-Exhaust gases contain carbon monoxide, an odorless and colorless gas formed during the combustion of hydrocarbon fuels.
+Exhaust gases contain carbon monoxide, an odorless and colorless gas.
 Carbon monoxide is poisonous and can cause unconsciousness and death.
-Symptoms of carbon monoxide poisoning are the following:

-- Inability to Think Coherently - Vomiting

-- Dizziness

-- Headache •

-- Weakness and Sleepiness

-- Throbbing in Temples

-Muscular Twitching

-If you or anyone else experience any of these symptoms, shut down the unit and get out into the fresh air immediately.
+Symptoms of carbon monoxide poisoning can include: Throbbing in Temples • Dizziness Muscular Twitching Nausea Vomiting Headache Weakness and Sleepiness Inability to Think Coherently IF YOU OR ANYONE ELSE EXPERIENCE ANY OF THESE SYMPTOMS.
+GET OUT INTO THE FRESH AIR IMMEDIATELY.
 If symptoms persist, seek medical attention.
-DO NOT OPERATE THE UNIT UNTIL IT HAS BEEN INSPECTED AND REPAIRED.

-The best protection against carbon monoxide inhalation is proper installation and regular, frequent visual and audible inspections of the complete exhaust system.
+Shut down the unit and do not operate until it has been inspected and repaired.
+Protection against carbon monoxide inhalation includes proper installation and regular, frequent visual and audible inspections of the complete exhaust system.